 Over the last few years Stuart has observed that this is the #1 reason that people fail online.
 Before elaborating let’s clarify a few things.

 Failing is optional.
-In fact failing may not really be the right word.
+In fact, failing may not really be the right word.
 A more accurate word to use is “quitting”.
-The reason people do not go on to build a successful online is usually because they’ve quit.
+The reason people do not go on to build a successful online business is usually because they’ve quit.

 They’ve not been forced to quit.
 They’ve had options.
 It’s because they’ve not created a business that’s allowed them to live the lifestyle they wanted because they’ve ended up giving-up or quitting.

 This is something that Stuart really wants to address because for most of his customers in the Six Figure Mentors (SFM) and the Digital Experts Academy (DEA), building an online business is optional.
 It’s something that most people want to do for themselves and their families, usually to better their lives.

 For that very reason, however, it’s not enough to drive them to succeed.
 When you are not forced to make something work and it’s based around acquiring nicer things like a luxury car, having more holidays, or quitting the job, you'll notice something in particular.